fauzigo/easyOpenVPN/README.md

+# OpenVPN

+Provides flexible VPN solutions to secure your data communications, whether it's for Internet privacy, remote access for employees, securing IoT, or for networking Cloud data centers.
+Our VPN Server software solution can be deployed on-premises using standard servers or virtual appliances, or on the cloud.

 # TL;DR

 This repo is supposed to help out the creation of a OpenVPN server's configuration file along with the clients configuration files and certs.